Find Nursing Colleges

 Rochester, NY

-University of Rochester landed the #7 spot in the 2023 rankings for the best master’s degree nursing programs.
-University of Rochester is a fairly large private not-for-profit school located in the medium-sized city of Rochester.
+University of Rochester ranked #7 on this year’s Best Nursing Master’s Degree Schools in New York list.
+University of Rochester is a large private not-for-profit school located in the medium-sized city of Rochester.

 The average amount in student loans that nursing majors at University of Rochester take out while working on their Master's Degree is $37,747.

-Teachers College at Columbia University landed the #8 spot in the 2023 rankings for the best master’s degree nursing programs.
+Teachers College at Columbia University did quite well in this year’s ranking of the best places for nursing students to get a master’s degree.
+It came in at #8 on the list.
 Teachers College is a small private not-for-profit school located in the city of New York.

 #9